MichaelPaddon/ubnt-discover-proxy/README.md

 ## Quick Start

-If your cloudkey is on eth0 and your clients are on eth1 and eth2, the command:
+If you have devices on eth0 and eth1, the command:

-    # python ubnt-discover-proxy.py --listen eth1 eth2 --broadcast eth0
+    # python ubnt-discover-proxy.py eth0 eth1

-will proxy discovery packets broadcast on eth1 and eth2 onto eth0.
+will listen for discovery packets broadcast on either network and rebroadcast them to the other network.

+Sometimes you can only listen and not broadcast to an interface.
+For instance, if you also have devices on wg0, the command:

+    # python ubnt-discover-proxy.py --listen wg0 eth0 eth1

+will listen for broadcasts on wg0 but never broadcast to it.

 ## Usage

-    usage: ubnt-discover-proxy.py [-h] [--debug] [--listen IFNAME [IFNAME ...]]
+    usage: ubnt-discover-proxy.py [-h] [--debug] [--version] [--listen IFNAME] [--broadcast IFNAME]
-                          [--broadcast IFNAME [IFNAME ...]]
+                              IFNAME [IFNAME ...]

     Proxy Ubiquiti discovery requests.

+    positional arguments:
+      IFNAME              both listen to and broadcast on these interfaces

     optional arguments:
-    -h, --help            show this help message and exit --debug
+      -h, --help          show this help message and exit --debug             run in foreground and produce debug output --version           print version number
-    --listen IFNAME [IFNAME ...]
-                          interfaces to listen on
-    --broadcast IFNAME [IFNAME ...]
-                          interfaces to broadcast to
+      --listen IFNAME     only listen on this interface --broadcast IFNAME  only broadcast to this interface

 ## Limitations

-You can't both listen on and broadcast to a network (yet).
+The proxy learns which interface each address is on.
+Therefore, if you reconfigure your network addressing, you will need to restart the proxy.